nglthu/English_5_1_24/CPU.md

 Materials for the Class of CSE803001-5-1-24(N03)
-# Lecturing about CPU ([Computer] Central Processing Unit)
+# Part I. Lecturing about CPU ([Computer] Central Processing Unit)

-## Brief Introduction
+## 1. Brief Introduction

 | CPU            |How CPU can work| In/Out|
 | :---------------- | :------: | ----: |
 | How a CPU can work | <img src='img/CPU_work.png'>     |  <img src='img/CPU_calculation.png'> |

-1. Ram: Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
+Step 1.
+Ram: Random access memory (RAM) is a type of computer memory that stores data and instructions for the central processing unit (CPU).
 RAM is often called a computer's main memory.

    How a CPU can work
 <img src='img/howCPUcanwork.png'>

-3. Control Unit : Directs operations.
+Step 2.
+Control Unit : Directs operations.
 It instructs the memory, Logic unit, and both output and input devices of the computer on how to respond to the program’s instructions.

 <img src='img/controlunit.png'>

-3. Data moving inside a computer using Bus and stored in each Register
+Step 3.
+Data moving inside a computer using Bus and stored in each Register

 <img src='img/CPU_inside.png'>